 If «Customer Name» elects to purchase RSS for an Existing Resource in the BP-29 Rate Period then BPA shall revise Exhibit J by March 31, 2028 to include the contract provisions applicable to «Customer Name»’s RSS purchase election for each applicable Existing Resource.

-3.2.2 If «Customer Name» did not elect to purchase (1) RSS in the BP-29 Rate Period for an Existing Resource, or (2) RSS for a New Resource at the time the resource is added to Exhibit A, then such resource shall not be eligible for RSS for two Rate Periods. «Customer Name» may elect to purchase RSS for such resource by providing written notice to BPA consistent with the notice deadlines specified in the table below:
+3.2.2 If «Customer Name» did not elect to purchase RSS in the BP-29 Rate Period for an Existing Resource then such resource shall not be eligible for RSS until BP-33.
+If «Customer Name» did not elect to purchase RSS for a New Resource at the time the resource is added to Exhibit A, then such resource shall not be eligible for RSS for the two Rate Periods immediately following the addition of the resource to Exhibit A. «Customer Name» may elect to purchase RSS for such resource by providing written notice to BPA consistent with the notice deadlines specified in the table below: